COPD Clinical Trials

 Are you a current or ex-smoker are suffering from a new or increased shortness of breath, cough, or congestion?
 These are symptoms of a disease known as chronic obstructive pulmonary disease (COPD).
 We are conducting COPD clinical trials in DeLand, Florida and we’re looking volunteers like you.

 Fill out the form on the right hand side of the page and see if you qualify for one of our COPD clinical trials →

 If you have been diagnosed with this respiratory disease, then you could qualify for a COPD clinical trial.
 There are two ways you can get the enrollment process started:

 - Fill out our online form – Take a minute to fill out the form in the upper right corner of this page.
 Please make sure that you provide a valid email and phone number where you can be reached.
 A member of our staff will contact you shortly to discuss your eligibility.

-Do You Qualify for a Clinical Study in Florida?
+Do You Qualify for a COPD Clinical Trial?

 Specific qualification criteria will vary depending on the type of study you’d like to participate in.
 However, there are a few things you should know before starting this enrollment process: